spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 .. note:: The **Data Connection** item is used to hold and manipulate generic data files, so that other items, notably Tool items, can make use of that data.

-Let's add a Data Connection item to our project, so that we're able to pass 'input.txt' to our 'say hello world' Tool.
+Let's add a Data Connection item to our project, so that we're able to pass the file 'input.txt' to 'say hello world'.
 To add a Data Connection item, please do one of the following:

 A) From the application menu bar, click **Edit -> Add Data Connection**.